Updated: Sep 2, 2021

 Almost all histories relating to Mormon polygamy are written in a way that contextualizes all points of data into one seamless narrative looking backward.
 However, there is value is approaching understanding the history chronologically.
 Let’s start with the contemporary evidence that Joseph Smith enticed women into polygamy.
 It comes from four primary sources:

-In 1838 Oliver Cowdery accused Joseph Smith of a "filthy, nasty scrape" with Fanny Alger, a house maid, in Kirtland, in 1833.
-Joseph was exonerated of the charge by the Farr West High Council, and Oliver was excommunicated.
-While not considered a polygamist wife at first, decades later, rumors from others expanded on the story and set the polygamy timeline to 1832.
+In 1838 some had overheard Oliver Cowdery accuse Joseph Smith of a "filthy, nasty scrape" with Fanny Alger, a house maid, in Kirtland, in 1833.
+Joseph was exonerated of the charge by the Farr West High Council, and Oliver was excommunicated, but due more to his criticisms of the leadership than these alleged rumors.
+While not considered a polygamist wife at first, decades later, rumors from others expanded on the story and set the polygamy timeline to 1834 and earlier.

 Joseph was accused by Nancy Rigdon and Sarah Pratt of marriage proposals which they turned down through the medium of John C Bennett.
 Rigdon’s proposal was given in a letter in Willard Richard’s handwriting.
 Pratt gave conflicting testimonies of inappropriate advances by Joseph but was also tied up in an affair with Bennett while Pratt was on a mission.
 Decades later she divorced Orson Pratt and became an anti-polygamy crusader.
 Most historians prattle on about the reliability of Bennett's and Pratt's exposés because of the flip-flops and inconsistencies, and the wild inventions that Bennett associated with Mormon polygamy that are non-existent in any version of Mormonism.